alexdriedger/ChallengeTheSpire/README.md

 - Record of highest difficulty achieved for each challenge for each character (including modded characters)
 - Select Silent as character when selecting sneaky strike challenge
+- Allow multiple challenges to be selected for Challenge API with `compatibleWith` list in json files

 ### Eggcellent